By Dr. Salina Suy

-Clear aligners are clear orthodontic “appliances” that are utilized in dentistry to straighten teeth.
+Clear aligners, also referred to as invisalign, are clear orthodontic “appliances” that are utilized in dentistry to straighten teeth from the best orthodontist.
 They are made of a clear material that is made perfectly to your teeth as they change from one step to the next.
 They are virtually invisible and have opened the doors for more patients to receive this great care.

 How do clear aligners work?

-Just like regular braces, aligners are designed to move teeth a little at a time.
+Just like regular clear braces, Invisalign are designed to move teeth a little at a time.
 Unique sets of clear aligners are made special for each phase of your treatment; each phase is usually worn for one to three weeks depending on your treatment.

 How do I get clear aligners?

 The process starts with a simple consultation.
-Call to schedule an appointment with your dentist for a clear aligner consult.
+Call to schedule an appointment with your dentist for a tmj pain management.

-During your consult, your dentist will examine you clinically, talk with you and discuss your treatment plan.
+During your consult, your dentist will examine you clinically, talk with you and discuss your treatment plan which might sometimes include surgical instructions related to dentistry and other information.
 Other diagnostic records include X-rays, clinical images and digital scans or captured impressions.

-Typically, there is an initial diagnos done to determine if you are a candidate.
+Typically, there is an initial diagnose done to determine if you are a candidate.